 In 1960, after the manor had fallen apart, the room ended up at an antiques fair in London, where it was purchased by Dr. Jules Stein, an ophthalmologist who installed the room in his New York City apartment.

 Dr. Stein and his wife, Doris, were advocates for vision science, focused on blindness prevention and improving the quality of eye research.
-In 1966, the Jules Stein Eye Institute at UCLA opened its doors, working to develop fundamental knowledge about the eye.
+In 1966, the UCLA Stein Eye Institute opened its doors, working to develop fundamental knowledge about the eye.

 After the Steins died in the early 1980s, Doris’ son Gerald Oppenheimer donated the Adam Room at auction to UCLA in 1989.
 Included in the donation were the room’s torchères, or ornamental stands for candles, and its pole screens, which were used in the 18th century to shield people’s faces from the heat of the fireplace.